sathyanarayanat/VSD-Squadron-mini-internship/README.md

 [![Demonstration video](images/thumbnail.png)](https://drive.google.com/file/d/1ZjqXWocuHVGDlQ5_R-jQ433Gl6RUpgx6/view?usp=sharing)

 ### Mitigating fault injection
-  For this particular fault injection technique, we can avoid it by making sure than the servo connection is not exposed so that it can be exploited for this purpose.
+  For this particular fault injection technique, we can avoid it by making sure that the servo connection is not exposed so that it can be exploited for this purpose.